-The work is motivated by the need to assess effectiveness of severe accident management strategy adopted in Nordic type BWRs.
+Assessment of effectiveness of severe accident management strategy adopted in Nordic type BWRs is main motivation of this work.
 It is assumed that core melt ejected from the vessel will fragment, quench and form a coolable debris bed in a deep water pool below the vessel.
 However, there is a risk that formed debris bed will not be coolable.
 It is also possible that energetic steam explosion will occurs in the process of melt fragmentation in the pool.
 The goal of the project is to reduce uncertainties in assessment of (i) debris bed properties and coolability, (ii) steam explosion impact.
-To achieve the project goal, experimental and analytical research program is carried out.

 DECOSIM code has been developed for analysis of porous debris coolability.
-In this work we the code was further developed to address debris bed coolability in post-dryout regime.
-The DECOSIM was further validated against new COOLOCE data for different configurations: (i) cylindrical debris bed with open side walls (COOLOCE-10), (ii) conical bed on a cylindrical base (COOLOCE-12).
-An analytical model is proposed based on the analysis of DECOSIM calculations for prediction of the maximum temperature of the debris if the size of the dry zone is known.
-Excellent agreement with the DECOSIM data is demonstrated.
-The model for prediction of particulate debris spreading was implemented in the DECOSIM code allowing calculations of the debris bed spreading phenomena with possible feedbacks between dryout and spreading effectiveness.
+DECOSIM was further validated against COOLOCE data for different configurations: (i) cylindrical debris bed with open side walls (COOLOCE-10), (ii) conical bed on a cylindrical base (COOLOCE-12).
+The code was further developed to address debris bed cooling in post-dryout regime.
+An analytical model for prediction of the maximum temperature of the debris for the known size of the dry zone is proposed based on the analysis of DECOSIM calculations.
+Also, a model describing the relative size of the dry zone as a function of overheating parameter is proposed and validated against DECOSIM simulations.
+Good agreement of both analytical models with the DECOSIM data is demonstrated.